aritang/aritang.github.io/content/posts/jason.md

 title: "sweetener"
 date: 2024-03-02T21:57:47+08:00
 draft: false
+tags: ["nonsense", "music", "attitude", "sweetener"]
 ---

 **Listen here:** [Ariana Grande, “Sweetener”]()

-The track "**sweetener**" (stylized in all lowercase, listen [here](https://www.youtube.com/watch?v=6vay5SgNPpk)) serving as the title track of Ariana Grande's fourth studio album, emerges as a pivotal nomination in my top-10 Ariana Grande list.
-This album, ***Sweetener***, stands as a testament to Grande's artistic evolution, clinching a Grammy and solidifying her status in the music industry.
+The title track of Ariana Grande's fourth studio album "**sweetener**" (stylized in all lowercase) the pivotal nomination in my top-10 Ariana Grande list.
+This album, ***Sweetener***, won Grande a Grammy.
 The artist herself has elucidated the essence of the album's title, suggesting it's an ode to the act of illuminating one's existence or circumstances, metaphorically "sweetening" life's myriad challenges:

 > it's kind of about bringing light to a situation or to someone's life or somebody else brings light to your life.
 Sweetening the situation.